Pedro Fonseca (footballer)

-Pedro Fonseca (born 20 May 1997) is a Brazilian footballer who plays as a forward for South Georgia Tormenta in the USL League One.
+Pedro Fonseca (born 20 May 1997) is a Brazilian footballer who most recently played as a winger for Charlotte Independence in the USL League One.

 Career

 Youth

 Fonseca was born in Rio de Janeiro, and spent time with the academy side at Fluminense, before spending spells on loan in Spain with Espanyol and later with Portuguese side Marítimo in 2016.
 Fonseca then made the decision to move to the United States, whilst also studying in Brazil, with the plan to play college soccer when he graduated.
 Whilst in the United States, Fonseca joined FC Golden State, appearing for the team in the USL PDL, helping them win the Western Conference title in 2017 and playing in the Lamar Hunt U.S. Open Cup against LA Galaxy in 2018.

 College

 In 2018, Fonseca committed to playing college soccer at the University of Louisville.
 In four seasons with the Cardinals, Fonseca went on to make 48 appearances, scoring 15 goals and adding 16 assists.
 He was named All-ACC First Team and United Soccer Coaches All-South Region Second Team in 2021, and All-ACC Second Team in 2020.

 While at college, Fonseca continued to appear for FC Golden State Force in both the USL League Two, formerly USL PDL, and the National Premier Soccer League.